DDK14/capstone/README.md

 # TensorRT-optimized-driver-drowsiness-system
-Author-Gourav kumar<br>
+Author-Deva Narayan KM<br>
-in this repo you will find code for training 4 models vgg,mobilenet,resnet and inception-net.after this you can know how to convert tensorflow models to ONNX. than you can proceed to make TensorRT  fp32 , fp16 engines for optimization.
+In this repository we have code for training of 4 models VGG, MobileNet, ResNet, Inception-Net.
+Then we have converted the tensorflow models to ONNX and finally used TensoRT FP32, FP16 engines for optimisation